-Sometimes it just doesn’t work out, despite good intentions from both spouses, and the best way for the individuals to move on is separate, through a divorce.
+Sometimes it just doesn’t work out, despite good intentions from both spouses, the best way for the individuals to move on is to separate, through a divorce.
 A divorce is the termination of a marriage, ending the parties’ legal union.
-One of our clients’ initial considerations and questions asked to us is: How much will my divorce cost?
+One of our clients’ initial considerations and questions asked is: How much will my divorce cost?

 Essentially, the process is a form of the prisoner’s dilemma, work together, and everyone pays less, but work against each other, and both parties pay more.

 For example, take the case of Al and Barbara, who want a divorce.
 Al and Barbara have no ill feelings toward each other, but their marriage has come to an end, without children.
 Al and Barbara work together to come up with an agreement on how their mutual assets should be split and how to go forward.
 Al and Barbara’s divorce will cost less than other divorces below.
 In this case, the attorneys for the parties can draw up a separation agreement or consent order and draft and file the paperwork for the divorce.
 Because Al and Barbara have worked together, they each pay less.